microsoft/ivy/doc/proving.md

         property [prop] f(f(X)) > X

     }
-    with t_theory.expanding, t_theory.transivity
+    with t_theory.expanding, t_theory.transitivity

 The 'with' clause says that the properties `expanding` and `transitivy` from isolate `t_theory` should be included in the context when proving `extra.prop`.
-The interpretation of *t* as the integers and the definiton of *f* as the successor function will be ignored.
+The interpretation of *t* as the integers and the definiton of *f* as the successor function are ignored.

 Exporting properties
 --------------------